isomerpages/govtech-dsa/_categories/Government Awards.md

   <div class="col is-2"><img alt="" src="/images/icn_usability.svg"></div>
   <div class="col is-10">
     <h4>Best Usability</h4>
-    <p>This award recognises the Government Informational Website that demonstrates exceptional usability across dimensions such as ease of use, usefulness and satisfaction.
-The recipient is determined through a combination of expert evaluation by a panel of judges and comprehensive assessment by citizens.</p>
+    <p>This award recognises the Government Informational Website that demonstrates exceptional performance across dimensions such as ease of use, usefulness and satisfaction.
+The recipient is determined by a combination of expert evaluation by a panel of judges and assessment by citizens.</p>
   </div>
   <div class="col is-2"><img alt="" src="/images/icn_popularis.svg"></div>
   <div class="col is-10">